Petrov (Hodonín District)

 Petrov is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 1,300 inhabitants.
+The municipality is located in the Lower Morava Valley, at the confluence of the Radějovka Stream with the Baťa Canal.

+Petrov is known for the locality of Plže with above-ground wine cellars and presses, which is protected as a village monument reservation.

 Geography

 Petrov is located about 11 km east of Hodonín and 58 km southeast of Brno.
-It lies in a flat landscape of the Lower Morava Valley.
+It lies in a flat landscape in the Lower Morava Valley.
 The Radějovka Stream and the Baťa Canal flow through the municipality.
-The Kyjovka River flows west of the town and supplies several fishponds.
+The Morava River flows along the northern municipal border.

 History

 The first written mention of Petrov is from 1412, however it was founded probably between 1391 and 1400.
-The founder of Petrov was Petr of Křavaře, after whom it is named.
+The founder of Petrov was the nobleman Petr of Křavaře, after whom it is named.

 Spa

 The spa in Petrov was first mentioned on a map from 1569.
 The alkali-sulphurous ferruginous water from local springs was valued in the treatment of joint pain and skin diseases and later in musculoskeletal diseases.
 The spa was in operation until 1987.
 Today there is only one spring left.